What You Need to Know About Pump Operator

 Related Job Titles for this Occupation:

-There were about 11,900 jobs for Pump Operator in 2016 (in the United States).
+In the United States, there were 11,900 jobs for Pump Operator in 2016.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Pump Operator by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+There will be an estimated 1,700 positions for Pump Operator per year.

 The states with the most job growth for Pump Operator are North Dakota, Idaho, and Nevada.
 Watch out if you plan on working in Kentucky, North Carolina, or New Jersey.
 These states have the worst job growth for this type of profession.